R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 We've chosen a topic value of "reverse" but any will do as the client uses a random key and only sends one mail using it.
 However, if a client needs to send multiple mail which are related to each other such that it's important they reach the enclave in the same order then these mail need to all use the same topic and private key.
 In other words, they need to be created from the same `PostOffice` instance.
-This way the enclave is able to detect any dropped or reordered messages.
+The enclave will automatically detect any dropped or reordered messages and throw an exception.

 !!! tip
     Make sure to cache the `PostOffice` instances you create such there's only one instance per (destination public key,